Yejashi/obsidianNotes/Research/Papers/Sub-GMN/Sub-GMN Paper.md

 - Captures node features.
 - Produces embeddings of same size for all graphs --> needed to compare nodes Q and G

+> In Sub-GMN → same GCN (shared weights) is used for query graph and data graph → so embeddings are comparable.